Cyrrav/Hexadecimal-Test-Converter/README.md

 # Hexadecimal-Test-Converter
 Absolute boredom?
-Funny coding test project
+Funny coding test project:

+Run integers through this script and it will output hexadecimal.
+Yep, that's it.